-Our growth depends in part upon growth in our membership.
-The rate at which we convert consumers visiting our ecommerce platform and seeking to purchase health insurance into members is a significant factor in the growth of our membership.
+Our growth depends upon growth in our membership.
+The rate at which consumers visiting our ecommerce platform and seeking to purchase health insurance are converted into members is a significant factor in the growth of our membership.
 A number of factors could influence this conversion rate for any given period, some of which are outside of our control.
 These factors include:

-- the quality of and changes to, the consumer experience on our ecommerce platform and with our customer care center; - the variety and affordability of the health insurance products that we offer; - system failures or interruptions in the operation of our ecommerce platform; - changes in the mix of consumers who are referred to us through our direct, marketing partner and online advertising member acquisition channels; - the number, type and identity of the health insurance carriers offering the health insurance products for which consumers have expressed interest, and the degree to which our technology is integrated with those carriers; - the health insurance carrier underwriting practices and guidelines applicable to applications submitted by consumers and the amount of time a carrier takes to make a decision on that application; and - competitive offerings.
+- changes in consumer shopping behavior due to circumstances outside of our control, such as the economy; - the quality of and changes to, the consumer experience on our ecommerce platform and with our customer care center; - the variety and affordability of the health insurance products that we offer; - system failures or interruptions in the operation of our ecommerce platform or call center operations; - · changes in the mix of consumers who are referred to us through our direct, marketing partner and online advertising member acquisition channels; - the number, type and identity of the health insurance carriers offering the health insurance products for which consumers have expressed interest, and the degree to which our technology is integrated with those carriers; - the health insurance carrier underwriting practices and guidelines applicable to applications submitted by consumers and the amount of time a carrier takes to make a decision on that application; and - competitive offerings.

-In the event the rate at which we convert consumers visiting our ecommerce platform into members does not continue at historical levels or declines, our membership growth rate may decline, which could harm our business, operating results and financial condition.
-For example, our year-over-year growth rate for approved members from all products declined from 50% in the three months ended March 31, 2007 to 20% in the three months ended March 31, 2008.
-This decline was due to various factors, including a decline in the rate at which submitted applications were approved by our carrier partners and an increase in the prior year base used to compute the amount of growth in making the comparison.
 Our conversion rates can be impacted by changes in the mix of consumers referred to us through our member acquisition channels.
-For example, consumers referred to us by Internet lead aggregators are a growing component of our marketing partner channel, and our conversion rates have historically been lower with respect to consumers referred to us by Internet lead aggregators.
+For example, our conversion rates have historically been lower with respect to consumers referred to us by Internet lead aggregators and relatively higher with respect to consumers coming to us through our direct member acquisition channel.
 In addition, we may make changes to our ecommerce platform or undertake other initiatives in an attempt to improve consumer experience or for other reasons.
 These changes have in the past, and may in the future, have the unintended consequence of adversely impacting our conversion rates.
 A decline in the percentage of consumers who submit health insurance applications on our ecommerce platform could cause an increase in our cost of acquiring members as a result of increased costs on a per member basis.